home-assistant/home-assistant.io/source/_includes/common-tasks/backups.md

    - Check if your configuration directory contains a large database file (`home-assistant_v2.db`).
    - See the [`recorder`](/integrations/recorder/) integration page for options to keep your database data down to a size that won't cause issues.
    - Note the keep days, purge interval, and include/exclude options.
-   - If you have add-ons installed that you no longer use, delete those add-ons.
+   - If you have add-ons installed that you no longer use, uninstall those add-ons.
 Some add-ons require quite a bit of space.
 2. Delete all old and unneeded backups.